mynameajeff/toyeso/README.md

     aout:
         @:  This command will look to the variable specified within the "'s, get the value and depending on the type, output it.

+            Also, this command does not work with Floats, however OUT does.

             Example: aout @"variable"